percona/pmm-doc/docs/install-pmm/install-pmm-server/baremetal/docker/index.md

     - To Disable the Home Dashboard *PMM Upgrade* panel you can either add `-e DISABLE_UPDATES=true` to the `docker run` command (for the life of the container) or navigate to _PMM --> PMM Settings --> Advanced Settings_ and disable "Check for Updates" (can be turned back on by any admin in the UI).

-    - Eliminate browser certificate warnings by configuring a [trusted certificate].
+    - Eliminate browser certificate warnings by configuring a [trusted certificate](https://docs.percona.com/percona-monitoring-and-management/how-to/secure.html#ssl-encryption).

     - You can optionally enable an (insecure) HTTP connection by adding `--publish 80:80` to the `docker run` command.
 However, running PMM insecure is not recommended.
 You should also note that PMM Client *requires* TLS to communicate with the server, only working on a secure port.